blaketylerfullerton/nemo-agent/README.md

+Here’s a revised version of your write-up that emphasizes the mimicry of Cursor's background agent, the use of **three distinct agents**, and the **NeMo toolkit** foundation:

+---

 # Blake's Hackathon Version of the AIQ Toolkit

 This is Blake’s experimental hackathon version of the AIQ toolkit.
-While documentation is limited due to time constraints, the core concept is simple: this project is a **lightweight background agent** inspired by tools like Cursor, but built using NVIDIA’s **NeMo Agent Toolkit**.
+While documentation is minimal due to time constraints, the project is a **lightweight background coding assistant** inspired by tools like **Cursor’s background agent**, but built using NVIDIA’s **NeMo Agent Toolkit**.

+It’s designed as a **proof-of-concept** that mimics the way Cursor continuously interprets and reacts to code changes in the background.
+However, instead of a single monolithic agent, this version uses **three modular agents** that work together:

+- 🔍 **Intent Parsing Agent** – understands what the user wants.
+- 🛠 **File Planning Agent** – determines which parts of the code to modify.
+- 🧠 **Code Modification Agent** – generates the actual code updates.

-Think of it as a proof-of-concept for an AI-powered coding assistant that runs in the background, parsing intent and helping with code modifications.
-It’s minimal for now, and may feel **a bit slow or unoptimized**, but it lays the foundation for future development with more robust features and speed improvements.
+It’s early-stage and may feel **a bit slow or rough around the edges**, but the architecture lays the groundwork for a more scalable and intelligent background dev assistant.

 ---